Kocal/vue-web-extension/docs/development/Vue-Devtools.md

 ### Opening Your Popup

-After that, you can open your popup and normally you will see a message like `Connected to Vue.js devtools`.
+After that, you can inspect your popup and you will see a message like `Connected to Vue.js devtools`.

-To make your development easier, you can open your popup in a new tab using:

-- `chrome-extension://<extension id>/popup/popup.html` in Chrome-based browsers or
-- `moz-extension://<extension id>/popup/popup.html` in Firefox-based browsers